State Threads Library Reference

 from

-If this parameter is not a NULL pointer, the source address of the message is filled in (see recvfrom(3)).
+If this parameter is not a NULL pointer, the source address of the

 fromlen

-This is a value-result parameter, initialized to the size of the buffer associated with from, and modified on return to indicate the actual size of the address stored there.
+This is a value-result parameter, initialized to the size of the buffer

 timeout

-A value of type st_utime_t specifying the time limit in microseconds for completion of the receive operation.
-Note that timeouts are measured since the last context switch.
+limit in microseconds for completion of the receive operation.

 Returns

-EINTRThe current thread was interrupted by st_thread_interrupt().
+EINTR | The current thread was interrupted by

-ETIMEThe timeout occurred and no data was received.
+ETIME | The timeout occurred and no data was received.

 Description

-This function receives up to a specified number of bytes from the specified file descriptor object representing a UDP socket.
+This function receives up to a specified number of bytes from the specified

-st_recvfrom() blocks the calling thread until one or more bytes are transferred, a timeout has occurred, or there is an error.
-No more than len bytes will be transferred.
+transferred, a timeout has occurred, or there is an error.
+No more than

 Sends bytes to a specified destination.